 For users with combi boilers (normally operated without the need for a hot water storage unit) the central heating system should continue to operate as normal, however the hot water system, which is normally fed directly from the mains water supply, will not operate until the water supply is restored.

-For help with your central heating system, contact a local Registered Gas Installer (RGI) or phone 1850 454 454.
+For help with your central heating system, contact a local Registered Gas Installer (RGI).

 If you cannot find the information you are looking for, contact our customer care team on 1800 464 464 or email Customer Care using email@example.com.